 In early 2001, a news article was run that said Sega was to cease production of their video game console – The Dreamcast and would develop software for other platforms.
 While Sega initially denied the allegation they later published a press release detailing they were considering partnering with Sony and Nintendo to produce software on their platform which was later confirmed later that month on 31st January 2001 that they were officially becoming software publishers for third-party platforms.

-Sega have recovered over recent years showing strong growth in the gaming market despite the lack of quality Sonic games that are, until recently with the release of Sonic Frontiers which has scored high is a lot of critic review, but, does that mean we will ever see Sega manufacture and distribute their own video game consoles again?
+Sega have recovered over recent years showing strong growth in the gaming market despite the lack of quality Sonic games, but does that mean we will ever see another Sega console?

-I wouldn’t pin your hopes on it happening anytime soon, but, if Sega does take the move to try and rival the biggest market share holders – Microsoft / Sony, it won’t be for a very long time.
+I would never discount another console being produced by Sega, but don’t pin your hopes on it happen anytime soon, if Sega does take the move to try and rival Microsoft / Sony it won’t be for a very long time.

 Leave a Reply